richardhallett/nml/readme.md

 What is nml?
 ------------

-nml is linear algebra maths library built for .NET and working specifically with 3D space.
+nml is linear algebra maths library built for .NET.
 I originally created it as a learning exercise for myself and to use in projects that require a 3d maths library.

-There are a few C# maths libraries that exist however they mostly reside within existing projects, however I wanted to create a standalone maths library.

 Current Requirements
 --------------------